InfoSeeking/Socrates/README.md

 - Primitive parameters are converted to their actual values, fields are converted to arrays of the entry data they refer to
+- Fields defined in the specs for parameters and return values can be either strings or objects

 #Currently Working on
 - figure out how the modules will access and add/modify the working JSON [done]